Cassia Tora Seed

 The parts like roots, seeds and leaves of this plant can be used in curing various health problems and diseases.

-The Cassia Tora Seed, ripe seed of sickle pod, is a highly valued ancient Chinese herb.
-As defined in Ayurveda these seeds of Cassia Tora are great laxatives, ophthalmics, anthelmintics and expectorants.
-Its main constituents include derivatives of anthraquinone, chrysophanol, emodin, rhein and fixed oil..
-Used as aperients and purgatives the seeds are help to loosen the bowels to relieve constipation.
+The Cassia Tora Seed is recognized as ripe seed by sickle pod, is a highly treasured ancient Chinese herbs.
+As explained by Ayurveda Cassia Tora has great laxatives, ophthalmics, anthelmintics and expectorants.
+The main constituents include derivatives of rhein anthraquinone, emodin, chrysophanol,and fixed oil.
+Used as aperients & purgatives the seeds which helps to loosen bowels & relieve constipation.

 However when Cassia Tora is used together with self-heal Spica Prunellae and Cape jasmine fruit (Fructus Gardeniae) can be god remedy for conjunctivitis or inflammation of the conjunctiva, the mucous membrane that lines the inner surface of the eyelids and is continued over the forepart of the eyeball.
 This can even cure photophobia, or intolerance to light, due to fire of excess types in the liver channel.
 It is frequently used together with milk vetch seed or Semen Astragali Complanati for blurred vision due to yin deficiency of the liver and kidneys.
 The sickle senna seed decoction, syrup and tablets is most effective for hyperlipemia, the presence of excess fat or lipids in the blood.